dataaxiom/ghcr-cleanup-action/README.md

 images they will process.

-The syntax supports the following units in the plural and singular forms: seconds, minutes, hours, days, weeks, months and years
+The syntax supports the following units in the plural and singular forms: seconds, minutes, hours, days, weeks, months and years.

 The option uses a simple human-interval syntax to match images.
 See the [human-interval](https://github.com/agenda/human-interval/tree/master) project